Arctic Terns on the Farne Islands

 By the beginning of June the majority of the terns are down on eggs and a few weeks later we will begin to find the newest generation of this truly remarkable species.
-It never ceases to amaze me when I walk around the islands that by the end of this year, some of these birds (currently tiny eggs) will be somewhere in the Southern Hemisphere, most likely off the coast of Australia or the Antarctic pack ice.
-This species experiences more daylight hours than any other animal on the planet.
+By the end of the year, some of these birds (currently tiny eggs) will be somewhere in the Southern Hemisphere, most likely off the coast of Australia or the Antarctic pack ice.
+This species experiences more daylight hours than any other land animal on the planet.

-Arctic Terns have a somewhat notorious reputation among our visitors in that they will staunchly defend their eggs and chicks from perceived attack.
-This usually involves the bird rearing up, making lots of noise, and occasionally pecking the heads of passers-by!
+Arctic Terns have a somewhat notorious reputation among our visitors to Inner Farne in that they will staunchly defend their eggs and chicks from perceived attack.
+This usually involves the bird clicking, flying up, making lots of noise, and occasionally pecking the heads of passers-by!
 We advise wearing a hat and walking steadily through the colony and the main place to look is at your feet – there can be eggs and chicks on the path from May to July on Inner Farne.

 " We do always advise visitors to the Farnes to wear a hat, and it is not always because of the weather."

 We set up a number of shingle and sand plots around Inner Farne and Brownsman to see if the Arctic Terns would use them.
 So far these trial plots are being well used at present.
-For us, it's a way of controlling the rampant vegetation effectively, and for them it's hopefully some ideal new nesting habitat.
+This is the perfect place for them to nest – they like bare sand and path patches adjacent to vegetation where the chicks can shelter and hide.